cabforum/smime/SBR.md

 1. Formal name of the Legal Entity;
 2. A registered Assumed Name for the Legal Entity (if included in the Subject);
-3. An organizational unit of the Legal Entity (if included in the Subject);
+3. An Affiliate of the Legal Entity as described in Section 7.1.4.2.2 (if included in the Subject as an `subject:organizationalUnitName`);
 4. An address of the Legal Entity (if included in the Subject);
 5. Jurisdiction of Incorporation or Registration of the Legal Entity; and
 6. Unique identifier and type of identifier for the Legal Entity.